 There are different kinds of partial tang, from half to three-quarters, but even the strongest partial tang is easier to break than a full tang.
 There are certainly some very high quality partial tang knives, but generally speaking in terms of strength, you are always better going with a full tang.

 However, often people will opt for a partial tang because it is cheaper.
 Again ask yourself a simple question: Do I want to be out in the wildness all alone only to have my knife break?
 Full tang is the way to go.

 Deciding what qualities you want in your knife can be a long process but it all starts with asking yourself what you will use your knife for.
-Again there are so many different knifes on the market and if you can define exactly what you need your knife for, your job of choosing a knife will be a much easier.
+Again, there are so many different knives on the market and if you can define exactly what you need your knife for, your job of choosing a knife will be a much easier task.